darthkali/patenpflanze/LoRaGateway_Raspi_Dragino_ChirpStack.md

  7. set the altitude and the location of the gateway
  8. click on **CREATE GATEWAY**

-Now your gateway should work.
+***Now your gateway should work.***
-You can look at the page from the gateway and click on the "LIVE LORAWAN FRAMES" tab to see yout Up- and DOWNlinks
+You can look at the page from the gateway and click on the "LIVE LORAWAN FRAMES" tab to see yout Up- and Downlinks.
+> A node must send data before.
+Without a node, you don't receive frames in the Gateway

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNTczMTY1MTEsNDcxNTExMTAsMjk1NT
-c1ODI2LC0yMDk3MjI3NzE0LC0yNzkwOTQ0MzJdfQ==
+eyJoaXN0b3J5IjpbLTc3NjY2NjE1NSw0NzE1MTExMCwyOTU1Nz
+U4MjYsLTIwOTcyMjc3MTQsLTI3OTA5NDQzMl19
 -->